guicheffer/nuketube/README.md

 # Nuketube: Remove distractions from youtube

-Chrome extension to removes all the elements from a video page but the video.
+Browser extensions to remove all the elements from a youtube video page but the video.

 ## Installing from chrome web store